1 Wed

 2025 OHTA CONFERENCE IN NSW

-While the final itinerary has yet to be finalised, accommodation (included in the conference fee) has already been reserved in Penrith, Medlow Bath, Bathurst, Orange and Goulburn.
-Some meals are included in the registration, including a conference dinner at the famous Hydro-Majestic Hotel in Medlow Bath.
+Travel by coach (except for Sunday 28 September) and accommodation are included in the conference fee and overnight stays have been reserved in Penrith, Medlow Bath, Bathurst, Orange and Goulburn.
+Three lunches are included in the registration, as well as a conference dinner at the famous Hydro-Majestic Hotel in Medlow Bath.
 Recitals and lectures will also be included in the event.
 Of course, there is the magnificent scenery of the Blue Mountains and the delightful rural countryside of the Central West to be absorbed.

 5 Sun